llmariner/llmariner/tutorials/getting_started.md

   "What's the API request for listing models?": "GET request to /v1/models.
 No parameter is needed.", "Is there any way to list all models?": "GET request to /v1/models.
 No parameter is needed.", "Can you show me how to list all models?": "GET request to /v1/models.
-No parameter is needed.", "How can we list all models in LLM Operator?": "GET request to /v1/models.
+No parameter is needed.", "How can we list all models in LLMariner?": "GET request to /v1/models.
 No parameter is needed.", "What is the API endpoint for listing all jobs?": "GET request to /v1/fine-tuning/jobs.
 No parameter is needed.", "How can we list all jobs?": "GET request to /v1/fine-tuning/jobs.
 No parameter is needed.", "What is the API endpoint for creating a new job?": "POST request to /v1/fine-tuning/jobs.",